yuliu/mybb-plugin-open-graph-metas/README.md

 ## Upgrade Notice
 - This plugin tends to get changed before its stable release.
 Please use with caution.
-- Plugin name may be changed to **Social Integrations** or sort of, if more related social integrations for infomation sharing, for example Twitter Card Tags.
+- Plugin name may be changed to **Social Integrations** or sort of, if more related social integrations for information sharing, for example Twitter Card Tags, have been added.
 - Folder structure may change during version upgrades.